-Although size weighting seems straightforward and intuitive, there is a lively debate going on.
-One argues about its foundation in the context of inequality, poverty, redistribution and horizontal equity analyses (see, for example, Vickrey 1947, Bruno and Habib 1976, Pyatt 1990, Bottiroli Civardi and Martinetti Chiappero 1995, Cowell 2000, and Lambert 2004).
+Although size weighting seems straightforward and intuitive, there is a lively debate, since decades ago, about its foundation in the context of inequality, poverty, redistribution and horizontal equity analyses (see, for example, Vickrey, 1947, Bruno and Habib, 1976, Pyatt, 1990, Bottiroli Civardi and Martinetti Chiappero, 1995, and Cowell, 2000).
 Particularly, some authors advocate a weighting of households by needs, i.e. by households' equivalence scales.
 The so derived needs-weighted equivalent-income distribution depicts differences in living standards of equivalent adults.
 The specific characteristic of a needs weighted distribution is that income transfers between households leave the aggregate equivalent income unaltered.
 This property is violated if units are size-weighted and income transfers involve heterogeneous household types.
 Consider the following household income distributions: